osmcode/osmium-tool/man/osmium-file-formats.md

 **Change files**
 :   Sometimes called *diff files* or *replication diffs* these files
     contain the changes between one state of the OSM database and another state.
-Change files can contains several versions of an object.
+Change files can contains several versions of an object and also deleted objects.
 The usual suffix used is `.osc`.

 All these files have in common that they contain OSM objects (nodes, ways, and relations).
 History files and change files can contain several versions of the